Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 # M5Stack-LoRaWAN-Network-Tester

-A LoRaWAN Network Tester based on the M5Stack, compatible with TTN (The Things Network) This version is for the LoRaWAN module.
+A LoRaWAN Network Tester based on the M5Stack, compatible with TTN (The Things Network) This version is for the LoRaWAN module (EOL).

 [Version for LoRa 868 Module]